chromium/chromium/docs/updater/functional_spec.md

 This type of installs is done with a [standalone/offline installer] (#Standalone-Installer).
 This is an installer which embeds all data required to install the application, including the payload and various configuration data needed by the application setup.
-Such an install must be able to complete when a network connection is not available.
+Such an install completes even if a network connection is not available.

 There are a couple of scenarios where the standalone/offline installer is used: